 The semantic specification should be read together with the Modelica grammar.
 Non-normative text, i.e., examples and comments, are enclosed in $[\ldots]$ and set in italics.
-Additional terms are explained in the glossary in appendix A. Some important terms are defined below.
+Explanations of many terms can be found using the document index in appendix D.14.5.
+Some important terms are defined below.